lizhaol-cerebras/pytorch-jit-paritybench/README.md

-A test suite to measure TorchScript parity with PyTorch on many `nn.Module`s crawled from popular GitHub projects.
+A test suite to run PyTorch tests on many `nn.Module`s crawled from popular GitHub projects.

+Each test case is self contained and does not require relative dependencies.

 ###  Running ParityBench